Your Series A Pitch Deck Needs an AEO Site Rank

 The bar is low.
 98% of startups cannot show any AI visibility metric.
 Having one makes you memorable.

 Every YC batch has a leaderboard on our platform.
-Top startups by AEO score, with links to full audit reports and visibility analysis.
+Top startups by AEO Site Rank, with links to full audit reports and visibility analysis.

 What this means for investors: instant context.
 "This startup ranks #3 in their batch for AI readiness" tells a story.
 It says the founders understand distribution.
 It says they are building infrastructure, not just features.
 It says they are visible where their customers are looking.